 - Illegal cockfighting or dog fighting in the property

-In addition to issuing a 3-day notice to evict, you can also issue a 3-day notice to quit wherein it states that you can issue an eviction notice if they don’t stop what they’re doing.
+In addition to issuing a 3-day notice to evict, you can also issue a 3-day notice to quit.
+It states that you can issue an eviction notice if they don’t stop what they’re doing.

 - Other fees

-There are fees that are not mandated by the state but are often included in the lease agreement:
+Some fees are not mandated by the state but are often included in the lease agreement:

-The screening process, including the background checks, will cost the landlord money.
+The screening process will cost the landlord money, including the background checks.
 This is why he can legally charge up to $35 per applicant.
-He has to refund the remainder though if he doesn’t use up the entire amount.
+He has to refund the remainder if he doesn’t use up the entire amount.

 - Early termination

 It can be stated in the agreement that the renter is responsible for paying for the remaining months in the lease in case of early termination.
 However, it’s the landlord’s responsibility to keep the financial damages as low as possible.
-This includes finding a replacement tenant.
+This includes finding a replacement to move in instead.

 For his part, the renter has to issue a 30-day notice signifying his intention of early termination.